scblur869/car-api/README.md

 ### Kubernetes deployment requirements to deploy
 - need to have access to kubernetes and kubectl
 - need to update the deployment.yaml with a valid docker image path (ECR endpoint in previous step)
-- need to have an ingress controller installed on EKS / Kubernetes (NGINX, HAPROXY, TRAEFIK, AWS)
+- need to have an ingress controller installed on EKS / Kubernetes (NGINX, HAPROXY, TRAEFIK, AWS) **see INGRESS.md**
-- need to add an A ALIAS record (route53) that matches your ingress resource host  and the A record / dns name of the load balancer (nlb /alb)
+- need to add an A ALIAS record (route53) that matches your ingress resource host  and the A record / dns name of the load balancer (nlb /alb) **See INGRESS.md**

  example install
  ```console